 Dr. Himisha Beltran is a medical oncologist who specializes in caring for patients with genitourinary malignancies (prostate cancer, bladder cancer, germ cell tumor, kidney cancer).
-She joined the Division of Hematology and Medical Oncology as Assistant Professor of Medicine and Urology in 2011.
+She joined the Division of Hematology and Medical Oncology in 2011.

 Dr. Beltran received her undergraduate degree from the University of Oregon, her medical degree from New York Medical College and completed her residency at Hospital of the University of Pennsylvania and her fellowship in Hematology and Medical Oncology at The New York Hospital-Weill Cornell Medical College.
 Dr. Beltran is the recipient of numerous awards, including a Prostate Cancer Foundation Young Investigator Award and an AACR Women in Cancer Research Scholar Award.